Measuring Tips and Dressing Out

 - I HAVE MY HARDWARE:

-Great!
 Where you'll measure from will depend on the type of drapery header you're going with.
 All headers that hang on rings will start from the bottom of your drapery ring (as it hangs on your rod) down to where you'd like your drapery panel to hit your floor.
-If you're using a rod pocket, then you'll start from the top of your rod down to the floor.
+If you're using a rod pocket or grommet header, then you'll start from the top of your rod down to the floor.

 - I DON'T HAVE MY HARDWARE YET: